-According to neuroscience studies, each of these five skills involve different parts of the brain, and each skill can be mastered:
+According to neuroscience studies, each of these five skills involves different parts of the brain, and each skill can be mastered:

 - 1. Listening for enjoyment, entertainment, appreciation